Sand Castle (film): Production

 Chris Roessner's script Sand Castle, based on his own experience as a machine gunner in Iraq's Sunni Triangle, appeared among the 2012 unproduced Black List screenplays.
-On March 13, 2014 it was announced that Nicholas Hoult would lead the cast of the Iraq war drama to play the role of Matt Ocre, a young machine gunner.
+On March 13, 2014, it was announced that Nicholas Hoult would lead the cast of the Iraq war drama to play the role of Matt Ocre, a young machine gunner.
 The film would be produced by Mark Gordon through The Mark Gordon Company, who had bought the script.
 Commercial director Seb Edwards was hired to direct the film centered on Sergeant Harper, the leader of a platoon, and one of his soldiers, Ocre.
 On May 9, 2014 uMedia came on board to finance the film and handle the international sales.
 Additionally.
 Toby Kebbell was cast in the film to play Sergeant Harper.

 On October 8, 2015 Luke Evans and Henry Cavill joined the film with Evans playing Sergeant Harper and Cavill playing Captain Syverson from Special Forces who runs the operation in the dangerous village of Baqubah.
 Fernando Coimbra, director of A Wolf at the Door, was now set to direct the film which Treehouse Pictures would fully finance and produce, while other producers would be Roessner, Gordon, Justin Nappi, and 42's Ben Pugh.
 Voltage Pictures took over handling the international sales.
-On October 9, 2015 Beau Knapp joined the film to play a sergeant who has to repair a broken water system in village.
+On October 9, 2015 Beau Knapp joined the film to play a sergeant who has to repair a broken water system in a village.
 On October 14, 2015 Glen Powell was cast in the film to play Sergeant Falvy, a tough-minded soldier.
 On October 26, 2015 The Hollywood Reporter confirmed that Logan Marshall-Green had replaced Evans for his role of Sergeant Harper, the leader of a platoon.
 On October 29, 2015 Neil Brown Jr. joined the film to play the role of Enzo.
 Tommy Flanagan was cast in the film for a lead role of Sgt.
 McGregor.

 Principal photography on the film began on November 2, 2015.